-Both the technologies are on the same level although you need to write fewer lines of code with React Native.
+Both of these mobile app development frameworks are on the same level although you need to write fewer lines of code with React Native.
 However, with Flutter there are fewer problems in the course of development and the time is approximately the same.

 The documentation for both technologies is at an excellent level.
 However, since React Native is older, there is more documentation for that framework.
 This situation leaves a mark on the quality.
 Some developers point out that RN documentation can be chaotic and “littered”.

-More than 5 years on the market, RN has acquired a large community that keeps on growing.
+More than 5 years on the market, React Native has acquired a large community that keeps on growing.
 Flutter, in turn, is stepping on its competitor’s toes, and the community is catching up.

 We put together a brief table dedicated to React Native and Flutter comparison.
 You can overview fast facts about the two frameworks.

 Among the most significant criteria for comparison are user interface, performance, development time, documentation, and community.
-Taking into account the differences between RN and Flutter, you can now make informed decisions and justify each choice.
+Taking into account the differences between React Native and Flutter, you can now make informed decisions and justify each choice.

 However, there is no one-size-fits-all approach to cross-platform development.
 You should take into account the peculiarities of the project that is on your agenda.
 If you have questions on the subject, feel free to contact us to discuss custom mobile app development services that'll fit your business needs.